ronik999/Machine_learning_as_a_service/README.md

 - / (GET): First endpoint to reach this page.
 - /health/ (GET): Second endpoint for a welcoming message.
 - /sales/national/ (GET): Third endpoint for getting the prediction of the forecasting model.
 The model expects a date in string format.
+Format - (yyyy/mm/dd): Where y is year, m is month and d is day.
 - /sales/stores/items/ (GET): Fourth endpoint for the predictive model.
 The model expects 3 parameters as input: item id, store id, and date for prediction.
+Format for date is similar to third endpoint

 All the required files are attached in this repository for assignment 2.
 The FastApi is deployed on heroku.